-I had to be at the studio the next morning by 9:30 AM, which already had me feeling uneasy because it was so early back home on west coast time.
+I had to be at the studio the next morning by 9:30 a.m., which already had me feeling uneasy, because it was so early back home on West Coast time.
 The show I’d be featured on was called A Healthy You & Carol Alt.
-Carol, an ex-supermodel-turned-wellness-guru, would interview me about what made my natural deodorant safer than traditional ones.
+Carol, a supermodel-turned-wellness-guru, would interview me about what made my natural deodorant safer than traditional ones.
 I’d been told we’d discuss why it’s good to avoid certain chemicals in deodorant, along with details about my product and how it adds to a healthy lifestyle.
-Based on that, I had a few talking points prepared, mostly about “problem” ingredients commonly found in traditional deodorants and why I avoided them, but beyond that, I wasn’t sure what to expect.
+Based on that, I had a few talking points prepared, mostly about “problem” ingredients commonly found in traditional deodorants, and why I avoided them.
+Beyond that, I wasn’t sure what to expect.
 I planned to wake up early to practice.
 I’d been instructed to wear “business casual,” so I packed black pants and a new blue blouse I bought for the occasion.
-I also brought a little bag of herbal remedies, including throat lozenges, essential oils, and magnesium, hopeful they would help stabilize my voice.
+I also brought a little bag of herbal remedies including throat lozenges, essential oils, and magnesium, hopeful they would help stabilize my voice.
 In the morning I’d rehearse, eat a healthy breakfast, take my remedies, and try to remain calm.

 When I woke up the next morning and looked at the clock, my heart dropped into my stomach.
 Somehow my alarm hadn’t gone off, or in my jet-lagged state I’d slept right through it.
 Either way, it was over an hour later than I’d planned to wake up.
 Frantic, I jumped out of bed, rushed to get ready, and headed for the studio with my little bag in tow, barely making it on time.
 I had no chance to practice my speaking points over breakfast as I’d hoped.

 When I walked through the doors of the studio, it was pretty surreal.
 I felt totally out of my element, like I had no business being there.
 Thankfully, sitting in hair and makeup gave me a chance to relax before filming.
 The stylist was chatty and warm, and talking with him as he ironed my hair and powdered my face put me at ease.
 I’d never had my makeup done professionally and wanted to make sure I still looked like me.
 “Easy on the foundation,” I reminded him more than once.
-Next I was shown to a waiting area, where a TV played the current studio recording live as it happened.
-I watched Carol Alt interview the guest before me, a woman who of course was perfectly articulate and well-spoken.
+Next, I was shown to a waiting area, where a TV played the current studio recording live as it happened.
+I watched Carol Alt interview the guest before me, a woman who of course was perfectly articulate and well spoken.

 Then it was time.
 I thought for sure there’d be a dry run or rehearsal, but to my alarm, there wasn’t.
-A crew member walked me on set and showed me where to stand next to Carol, on a tiny “x” made of tape.
+A crew member walked me on set and showed me where to stand next to Carol, on a tiny tape “x.”
 Carol shook my hand and introduced herself with a warm smile, exuding poise and confidence.
 Jars of my deodorant sat on a waist-high podium between us, all five scents.
 I thought we all might melt under the lights.
 And just like that, it was time to start rolling.